-It is an extremely rare, pan-ethnic, x-linked disease, with estimated prevalence in the general population of approximately 1 in 500,000.
+It is an extremely rare, pan-ethnic disease, with an estimated prevalence in the general population of approximately 1 in 500,000.

 History and etymology